ghost-artist/ghost-committee-web-app/README.md

 `git clone https://github.com/williamowen65/ghost-committee-web-app.git --recurse-submodules`

 This will download 3 repos.
 - 2 root level reops
 - 1 nested repo.

 Make sure to run `npm i` in each of those repo.

+Also, it may be helpful to make sure each submodule branch is set to `main` rather than being a detatched head.

 > IMPORTANT NOTE: If you are cloning this project to a new google account, these steps and links below won't work.
 They only work for a specific Google account.
 > Also see the `README.md` associated with each repo.